nickbrandt/GitLab/doc/user/project/clusters/agent/index.md

 info: To determine the technical writer assigned to the Stage/Group associated with this page, see https://about.gitlab.com/handbook/engineering/ux/technical-writing/#designated-technical-writers
 ---

-# gitlab-agent
+# GitLab Kubernetes agent

 GitLab Kubernetes Agent is an active in-cluster component for solving any GitLab<->Kubernetes integration tasks.

+NOTE: **Note:**
-**This is a work in progress, it's not used anywhere yet.**
+This feature is a work in progress.

-Please see the [architecture](doc/architecture.md) document and other documents in the [doc](doc) directory for more information.
+Please see the [architecture](architecture.md) document and other documents in this directory for more information.

 ## Use cases and ideas

 Below are some ideas that can be built using the agent.

-* “Real-time” and resilient web hooks.
-Polling git repos scales poorly and so webhooks were invented.
+- **Real-time and resilient web hooks.** Polling Git repositories scales poorly and so webhooks were invented.
 They remove polling, easing the load on infrastructure, and reduce the "event happened->it got noticed in an external system" latency.
-However, "webhooks" analog cannot work if cluster is behind a firewall.
-So an agent, runnning in the cluster, can connect to GitLab and receive a message when a change happens.
+However, "webhooks" analog can't work if cluster is behind a firewall.
+So an agent, running in the cluster, can connect to GitLab, and receive a message when a change happens.
 Like web hooks, but the actual connection is initiated from the client, not from the server.
 Then the agent could:

-  * Emulate a webhook inside of the cluster
+  - Emulate a webhook inside of the cluster

-  * Update a Kubernetes object with a new state.
-It can be a GitLab-specific object with some concrete schema about a git repository.
+  - Update a Kubernetes object with a new state.
+It can be a GitLab-specific object with some concrete schema about a Git repository.
 Then we can have third-parties integrate with us via this object-based API.
 It can also be some integration-specific object.

-* “Real-time” data access.
-Agent can stream requested data back to GitLab.
-See https://gitlab.com/gitlab-org/gitlab/-/issues/212810.
+- **Real-time data access.** Agent can stream requested data back to GitLab.
+See the issue [Invert the model GitLab.com uses for Kubernetes integration by leveraging long lived reverse tunnels](https://gitlab.com/gitlab-org/gitlab/-/issues/212810).

-* Feature/component discovery.
-GitLab may need a third-party component to be installed in a cluster for a particular feature to work.
+- **Feature/component discovery.** GitLab may need a third-party component to be installed in a cluster for a particular feature to work.
 Agent can do that component discovery.
 E.g. we need Prometheus for metrics and we probably can find it in the cluster (is this a bad example? it illustrates the idea though).

-* Prometheus PromQL API proxying.
-Configure where Prometheus is available in the cluster, and allow GitLab to issue PromQL queries to the in-cluster Prometheus.
+- **Prometheus PromQL API proxying.** Configure where Prometheus is available in the cluster, and allow GitLab to issue PromQL queries to the in-cluster Prometheus.

-* Better [GitOps](https://www.gitops.tech/) support.
-A repository can be used as a IaC repo.
-On successful CI run on the main repo, a commit is merged into that IaC repo.
+- **Better [GitOps](https://www.gitops.tech/) support.** A repository can be used as a IaC repository.
+On successful CI run on the main repository, a commit is merged into that IaC repository.
 Commit describes the new desired state of infrastructure in a particular cluster (or clusters).
 An agent in a corresponding cluster(s) picks up the update and applies it to the objects in the cluster.
 We can work with Argo-cd/Flux here to try to reuse existing code and integrate with the community-built tools.

-* “Infrastructure drift detection”.
-Monitor and alert on unexpected changes in Kubernetes objects that are managed in the IaC repo.
-Should support various ways to describe infrastructure (kustomize/helm/plain yaml/etc).
+- **Infrastructure drift detection.** Monitor and alert on unexpected changes in Kubernetes objects that are managed in the IaC repository.
+Should support various ways to describe infrastructure (`kustomize`, `helm`, plain YAML, etc).

-* Preview changes to IaC specs against the current state of the corresponding cluster right in the MR.
+- **Preview changes to IaC specs** against the current state of the corresponding cluster right in the MR.

-* “Live diff”.
-Building on top of the previous feature.
-In repo browser when a directory with IaC specs is opened, show a live comparison of what is in the repo and what is in the corresponding cluster.
+- **Live diff.** Building on top of the previous feature.
+In repository browser when a directory with IaC specs is opened, show a live comparison of what is in the repository and what is in the corresponding cluster.

-* Kubernetes has audit logs.
-We could build a page to view them and perhaps correlate with other GitLab events?
+- **Kubernetes has audit logs.** We could build a page to view them and perhaps correlate with other GitLab events?

-* See how we can support https://github.com/kubernetes-sigs/application.
+- See how we can support [`kubernetes-sigs/application`](https://github.com/kubernetes-sigs/application).

-  * In repo browser detect resource specs with the defined annotations and show the relevant meta information bits
+  - In repository browser detect resource specs with the defined annotations and show the relevant meta information bits
-  * Have a panel showing live list of installed applications based on the annotations from the specification
+  - Have a panel showing live list of installed applications based on the annotations from the specification

-* Emulate Kubernetes API and proxy it into the actual cluster via the agents (to overcome the firewall).
+- **Emulate Kubernetes API** and proxy it into the actual cluster via the agents (to overcome the firewall).
 Do we even need this?

 ## Open questions and things to consider

 ### GitLab.com + `agentk`

 We have CloudFlare CDN in front of GitLab.com.
 The connections that `agentk` establishes are long-running by design.
 It may or may not be an issue.
-See https://gitlab.com/groups/gitlab-com/gl-infra/-/epics/228
+See the epic [WebSocket and Git https nodes on Kubernetes](https://gitlab.com/groups/gitlab-com/gl-infra/-/epics/228).

 ### High availability and scalability